awisemanapple/appledata/README.md

-# Apple Building Height Data
+# Apple Building Data

 ## Introduction

-The dataset contains **864,001** building heights for parts of France & Denmark.
+The dataset contains shape information about **1,501,785** buildings in France & Denmark including **715,793** buildings with height information.

 ## License